Filtering higher-order datasets: A case study

 Here, we analyze the email-enron dataset, a higher-order dataset generated from emails sent from a core set of employees at Enron~\cite{landry_xgi-data_2023,cohen_enron_2015,benson_simplicial_2018}, where nodes represent email addresses and edges represent email messages.
 Before analyzing this dataset, we removed isolated nodes, multi-edges, and singleton edges.
 We comment that our results are qualitatively similar to those computed when including these artifacts.
-The resulting dataset has 143 nodes and 1457 edges and is heterogeneous in both the degree and edge size distributions.
+The resulting dataset has 143 nodes and 1457 edges and has heterogeneous degree and edge size distributions.

 We analyze this dataset using the four types of filtering that we introduced: the uniform, LEQ, GEQ, and exclusion filterings.
 This provides a broad overview of the different types of filtering that can be used to examine a dataset.
-The structural metrics that we consider are by no means exhaustive, but provide an instructive example for how structure changes for different interaction sizes.
+The structural metrics that we consider are by no means exhaustive but provide an instructive example of how structure can change for different interaction sizes.
 To illustrate our filtering approach, we present the effective information, degree assortativity, and inferred community structure in this section.
-The interaction size affects not only the local structure of a higher-order network, but the global structure as well.
-We start by analyzing the global structure presented in \Cref{fig:global_measures}.
+The interaction size affects not only the local structure of a higher-order network but the global structure as well.
+We start by analyzing the global structure presented in \Cref{fig:global_measures_email-enron}.

 As seen in \Cref{fig:effective_information_email-enron}, the trends in normalized effective information show substantial differences across the uniform, GEQ, LEQ, and exclusion filterings.
-While the normalized effective information largely decreases with $k$ for the uniform, GEQ, and LEQ filterings, it actually largely \textit{increases} for the exclusion filtering.
+While the normalized effective information largely decreases with $k$ for the uniform, GEQ, and LEQ filterings, it largely \textit{increases} for the exclusion filtering.
 However, these trends are not monotonic; for example, the normalized effective information for the GEQ filtering increases from $k=14$ through $k=16,$ while that for the exclusion filtering decreases from $k=16$ to $k=17.$ Note that the effective information is not defined for $k=14, 17, 18$ for the uniform filtering since no hyperedges of those sizes appear in the dataset.